leonokida/leonokida/README.md

 - ⚡ Fun fact: ...
 -->
 ---
+- 😄 Pronouns: He/Him
+- 🌱 I’m currently learning: AI tools and Azure.
+- 💬 Ask me about: Fast-ReRoute and Network Routing.
 - 📫 How to reach me: You can reach me on [LinkedIn](https://www.linkedin.com/in/leon-okida-9941361ba) or my [Email](mailto:leonokida@hotmail.com).
+- ⚡ Fun facts: I'm learning French.
+Some of my personal interests are gaming and analog photography.
 ---

 ### :hammer_and_wrench: Languages and Tools :